Rhino Piercing (Vertical Nose Tip): Pain, Healing, Cost, Jewelry, Gauge, Aftercare, and Cleaning

 No. A surface bar is designed for surface piercings, which are located on flat areas of the body.
 Surface bars have a flat, staple-like shape, which helps reduce pressure on the skin and minimize the risk of rejection.

-Since rhino piercings go through the tip of the nose and have a more curved path, a curved barbell is more suitable for this type of piercing.
+Since Rhino piercings go through the tip of the nose and have a more curved path, a curved barbell is more suitable for this type of piercing.

 Rhino Piercing Jewelry Sizes

 Rhino piercings typically use a 16 gauge (1.2mm) or 14 gauge (1.6mm) needle for the initial piercing.
-Common initial barbell lengths for rhino piercings are 3/8" (10mm) or 1/2"(12mm).
+Common initial barbell lengths for Rhino piercings are 3/8" (10mm) or 1/2"(12mm).

 1. Rhino piercing gauge: Rhino piercings typically use a 16 gauge (1.2mm) or 14 gauge (1.6mm) needle for the initial piercing.
 The gauge of the jewelry refers to the thickness of the barbell.